-Deployment options for Tamr include:
+Deployment options for Tamr Core include:

 The following diagram provides a general illustration of the software stack.

-- The Tamr application layer is composed of an array of loosely-coupled RESTful microservices that provide a broad array of capabilities, while simultaneously allowing flexibility in how the application is deployed, and scalability of individual application components (heterogeneous scaling).
+The application layer is composed of an array of loosely-coupled RESTful microservices that provide a broad array of capabilities, while simultaneously allowing flexibility in how the application is deployed, and scalability of individual application components (heterogeneous scaling).

-- The data processing layer assembles a set of external microservices.
+The data processing layer assembles a set of external microservices.
 These highly-scalable components provide both high-volume data processing and low-latency search and filtering.

-The complete software stack can run in cloud environments or be installed on premises.
+The complete software stack can run in cloud environments or be installed on-premises.

-Note: Typically, Tamr deployments include three identically configured environments for training and iteration (DEV), validation (TEST), and implementation (PROD).
+Typically, Tamr deployments include three identically configured environments for training and iteration (DEV), validation (TEST), and implementation (PROD).